LeonardWilleke/thesis-code/cases/oscillator/fmi/README.md

 - Only works for models using FMI2, not for FMI1 and FMI3
 - Can only read and write scalar data

-### Set parameters
+- No logging of internal FMU data

+### Preparing the simulation

-The settings and parameters for the FMU model are saved in `fmuSettings.py`.
-Equally, all variables needed to set up preCICE can be found in `preciceSettings.py`.
-For the simulation of the left mass, these files are provided in `MassLeft`.
-The files for the right mass are in `MassRight`, respectively.
+The settings and parameters stored in two files: `fmuSettings.py` and `preciceSettings.py`.
+The files can be found in the subfolders `MassLeft` and `MassRight` for the respective partitions.

 ### Running the simulation